front-end-foundations/session1/readme.md

 * Try: adding a 3em margin to the em tag with and w/o display: block

-#####Lesson

-HTML tags are divorced from the way they appear and can be 'reprogrammed' to look any way you want.
-They convey meaning to the code that comprises the document and make it human readable. * HTML tags are [semantically important](https://en.wikipedia.org/wiki/Semantic_HTML) * - not stylistically important.

-This is part of the *separation of concerns*.
-For example:

-* content, display, behavior (html, css, javascript)
-* model, view, controller (MVC - database, interface, logic)

-Concerns are the different aspects of software functionality.
-For instance, the "business logic" of software is a concern, and the interface through which a person uses this logic is another.

-The separation of concerns is keeping the code for each of these concerns separate.
-Changing the interface should not require changing the business logic code, and vice versa.

 Let's add padding, border and override the margins.

 ```html